bryansmullen/fidil/readme.md

 - History page - allows music enthusiasts to read articles about Irish Music by selecting an article using the 'Read More' feature.
 - Contact modal - allows content creators to get in contact with the developer by selecting one of the contact options available in the contact modal.

-### 3.2.
-Features Left to Implement
+### 4.2. <a name='FeaturesLefttoImplement'></a>Features Left to Implement

-- MIDI playback tool
-  - Develop a MIDI player which can organise tunes into sets and play them back at desired tempo to practice to.
+- MIDI playback tool - Develop a MIDI player which can organise tunes into sets and play them back at desired tempo to practice to.
-  - Develop a sheet music visualiser for MIDI player which can highlight individual notes as they are played, and render the full set as notation.
-  - Develop a instrument visualiser which can show on any traditional instrument where to place fingers to play along with MIDI player
 - History database - develop a dynamic webpage which automatically organises content in the History page into searchable categories based on topic, date, and popularity.
 - Tune database - develop a system for users to submit their own tunes in a way which will be compatible with the MIDI playback tool, and which will group different settings of the same tune in a simple, elegant fashion.

 ---

-## 4. Technologies Used
+## 5. <a name='TechnologiesUsed'></a>Technologies Used

 In this section, I will mention all of the languages, frameworks, libraries, and any other tools that I have used to construct this project.

-### 4.1.
-Languages
+### 5.1. <a name='Languages'></a>Languages

-- [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) was used to render the content of the website.
+- [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) is used to render the content of the website.
-- [CSS3](https://www.w3.org/Style/CSS/#specs) was used to style the content of the website.
+- [CSS3](https://www.w3.org/Style/CSS/#specs) is used to style the content of the website.

-### 4.2.
-Libraries
+### 5.2. <a name='Libraries'></a>Libraries

-- [Bootstrap 4.4](https://getbootstrap.com/) was used to aid with the layout and styling of the website.
+- [Bootstrap 4.4](https://getbootstrap.com/) is used to aid with the layout and styling of the website, particularly mobile navigation and modals.
-- [JQuery](https://jquery.com) was used to allow Bootstrap to function.
+- [JQuery](https://jquery.com) is used to allow Bootstrap to function.

-### 4.3.
-Other Tools
+### 5.3. <a name='OtherTools'></a>Other Tools

-- [Adobe XD](#) was used to construct both wireframes and prototypes.
+- [Adobe XD](https://www.adobe.com/ie/products/xd.html) waiss used to construct both wireframes and prototypes.
-- [Adobe Photoshop](#) and [Adobe Illustrator](#) were used to create design assets.
+- [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) and [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) are used to create design assets.
-- [Visual Studio Code](#) was the main IDE for this project.
+- [Visual Studio Code](https://code.visualstudio.com/) is the main IDE used by the developer for this project.
-- [Adobe Fonts]() was used to select and serve the fonts used in this project.
+- [Adobe Fonts](https://fonts.adobe.com/) is used to select and serve the fonts used in this project.
-- [Adobe Color]() was used to select the color palette used in this project.
+- [Adobe Color](https://www.adobe.com/ie/products/color.html) is used to select the color palette used in this project.
-- [Git]() was used for version control in this project.
-Over the course of the project a Develop branch was added to the project to allow work to continue on the website without breaking the functioning version on the Master branch.
+- [Git](https://git-scm.com/) is used for version control in this project.
+Over the course of the project a Develop branch has been added to the project to allow work to continue on the website without breaking the functioning version on the Master branch.
-- [Github]() was used as a remote repository for the site, as well as for deployment of the final version.
+- [Github](https://github.com/) is used as a remote repository for the site, as well as for deployment of the final version.
+- [BrowserStack](https://www.browserstack.com) is used during the testing phase to visualise how the site will render on different browsers.

 ---

-## 5. Testing
+## 6. <a name='Testing'></a>Testing

-### 5.1.
-Test Process
+### 6.1. <a name='TestProcess'></a>Test Process

 Testing is carried out at three phases to evaluate the prototypes functionality, the intuitiveness of the design, and finally verify the functionality of the final product.

-### 5.2.
-Tests Conducted
+### 6.2. <a name='TestsConducted'></a>Tests Conducted

-#### 5.2.1.
-Prototype Functionality Tests
+#### 6.2.1. <a name='PrototypeFunctionalityTests'></a>Prototype Functionality Tests

 The function of these tests is to verify all links in the prototype lead to the expected locations, so that it is possible to proceed with testing the layout with a new user.

 [Prototype functionality tests](https://we.tl/t-lNyKGpBiHT)

-####5.2.2.
-Prototype Design Tests
+#### 6.2.2. <a name='PrototypeDesignTests'></a>Prototype Design Tests

 The function of these tests is to ensure the design choices have resulted in an intuitive layout that facilitates first time learning and ease of locating the desired information.